AnyChart/docs.anychart.com/Maps/Dot_(Point)_Map.md

 #### Region ID

 In case when we define the ID of the point, we'll get the region's name shown above the point.
-It's a good way of setting the data if you need to show something on the map that has no particular place (e.g. a big lake, desert, etc.) or if you need to show something connected to a region but not a particular place (e.g. numerical parameters, like population density or some rates).
+It's a good way of setting the data if you need to show something on the map that has no particular place (e.g., a big lake, desert, etc.) or if you need to show something connected to a region but not a particular place (e.g., numerical parameters, like population density or some rates).

 That's how it looks like in the code: